yeze322/botframework-sdk/specs/botframework-activity/botframework-activity.md

 #### Conversation account Conversation Type

 If the channel distinguishes between types of conversations (e.g. group vs. personal), the `conversationType` field indicates the type of the conversation.
-This field augments the lower-fidelity [`isGroup`](#Conversation-account-is-group) field.
+This field augments the lower-fidelity [`isGroup`](#conversation-account-is-group) field.
 The value of the `conversationType` field is a string and its meaning is defined by the channel in which the type occurs.

 #### Conversation account role

 The `role` field indicates whether entity behind the account is a user or bot.
-This field is intended for use in the [Transcript format](../transcript/transcript.md) [[16](#References)] to distinguish between activities sent by users and activities sent by bots.
+This field is intended for use in the [Transcript format](../../fileformats/transcript/transcript.md) [[16](#references)] to distinguish between activities sent by users and activities sent by bots.
 The value of the `role` field is a string.

 `A7512`:Senders SHOULD NOT include this field.
 Receivers SHOULD ignore this field.

+#### Conversation account tenant ID

+The `tenantId` field is an optional ID corresponding to the conversation's tenant ID within the channel.
+The value of the `tenantId` field is a string.

-###
+### Conversation reference

+The `conversationReference` type contains a reference into another conversation.
+In its most minimal form, this reference may only contain the IDs of the target conversation.
+Implementers may wish to carry additional information in the `conversationReference`, such as the identity and roles of participants, and the ID of a specific [`activity`](#activity) within the conversation.
+Consumers of the `conversationReference` type are not provided any de facto guarantees about the validity or consistency of the IDs within the object; this is instead conferred by the sender who created the object.

+The `conversationReference` type is frequently used to store a reference to a conversation so it can be later retrieved and used to continue a conversation.

+`A7550`: Senders MUST include the `channelId` and the `conversation.id` properties within a conversation reference, even if they contain the same values as the parent Activity.

+#### Conversation reference channel ID

+The `channelId` field contains the [channel ID](#channel-id) of the conversation referenced by the conversationReference object.
+The value of the `channelId` field is of type string.

+#### Conversation reference activity ID

+The `activityId` field contains an optional [ID](#id) of an activity to refer to within the conversation.
+The value of the `activityId` field is of type string.

+#### Conversation reference conversation

+The `conversation` field contains the [Conversation account](#conversation-account) representing the conversation's identity.
+The value of the `conversation` field is a complex object of type [Conversation account](#conversation-account).

+#### Conversation reference user

+The `user` field contains an optional reference to the user's identity within the conversation.
+The value of the `user` field is of type [Channel account](#channel-account).

+#### Conversation reference bot

+The `bot` field contains an optional reference to the bot's identity within the conversation.
+The value of the `bot` field is of type [Channel account](#channel-account).

+#### Conversation reference serviceUrl

+The `serviceUrl` field contains an optional copy of the [`serviceUrl`](#service-url) that applies to the referenced conversation.
+The value of the `serviceUrl` field is of type string.

+`A7560`: Receivers SHOULD ensure the `serviceUrl` property in conversation references is accompanied by either a corresponding security endorsement (in the case of transmitted Conversation references), or a flag indicating the `serviceUrl` and its security endorsement was verified before storage (in the case of a stored Conversation reference).

+#### Conversation reference locale

+The `locale` field contains an optional copy of the [`locale`](#locale) that applies to the referenced conversation.
+The value of the `locale` field is an [IETF BCP-47](https://tools.ietf.org/html/bcp47) [[19](#references)] language tag within a string.

 ### Entity